Dale Vince

-Dale Vince (born 29 August 1961) is a British green energy industrialist.
+Dale Andrew Vince (born 29 August 1961) is an English business magnate.
 A former New Age traveller, he is the owner of the electricity company Ecotricity.
 Born in Norfolk, he founded the Renewable Energy Company in 1995 and launched his first wind turbine in 1996.
 He also creates artificial diamonds using carbon dioxide from the atmosphere and renewable energy.

-Vince became a major shareholder and chairman of semi-professional football club Forest Green Rovers in 2010, implementing eco-friendly initiatives and turning it into the world's first all-vegan football club.
-The team was recognised as the world's first carbon-neutral football club.
-At the end of the 2023–24 season, Forest Green Rovers were relegated back into non-league football.
+Vince became a major shareholder and chairman of professional football club Forest Green Rovers in 2010, implementing eco-friendly initiatives and turning it into the world's first all-vegan football club.
+The team was recognised as the world's first carbon-neutral football club, the solar panels on the stadium gifted for free by the manufacturer.
+The club reached League One in 2022, facing opponents including Sheffield Wednesday.
+At the end of the 2023–24 season, Forest Green Rovers were relegated back into the National League.

 Vince was appointed OBE in 2004 and received an honorary degree in 2013.
 He faced a financial claim court case from his ex-wife, which was settled in 2016.
 Vince has donated to both the Labour Party and the Green Party and endorsed politicians from both parties in general elections.
 In 2022 his net worth was estimated at £107 million.

 Early life

-Vince was born in Great Yarmouth, Norfolk, the second of three children to parents who ran a Fenland haulage firm.
+Dale Andrew Vince was born on 29 August 1961 in Great Yarmouth, Norfolk, the second of three children to parents who ran a Fenland haulage firm.
 Leaving school at 15, he spent time as a New Age traveller.

 In 1980, Vince participated in the occupation of RAF Molesworth after it was chosen as a base for the US Air Force's mobile nuclear armed Ground Launched Cruise Missile.
 He was also one of the new age travellers present at the Battle of the Beanfield at Stonehenge in 1985.